Global LiFi Congress 2019: the international meeting of the LiFi's experts

-LiFi’s scientific and economic leaders will be brought together to create a timeline, and determine the future of this new technology that will revolutionize the connectivty of IoTs (Internet of Things).
+Both Lifi’s scientific, and economic leaders will gather together to establish a valid timeline to determine the future of this new technology, which promises to revolutionize connectivity, as it pertains to IoTs (Internet of Things).

-The Global LiFi Congress® will take place on the 12th and 13th of June 2019 at the Salons Hoche, close to the Arc de Triomphe.
+The Global LiFi Congress® will take place on the 12th and 13th of June 2019 at the Salons Hoche, near the Arc de Triomphe.

-Numerous business and scientific conferences, a trade show, a networking space and one to one meetings.
+There will be numerous business, and scientific conferences, a trade show, a networking space.
+There will also be one to one meetings.

 To promote the technological revolution that is LiFi.

-Enabling all of the scientific and economic players to share their vision in terms of innovation and applications for LiFi.
+Enabling all of the scientific and economic players to share their vision in terms of the innovation of, and the applications for, LiFi.

 Numerous economic and scientific figures in attendance

-More than 20 conferences presented by the most reknowned experts
+More than 20 conferences presented by the most renowned experts

 6 continents represented